openedx/course-discovery/docs/decisions/0006-disallow-course-number-changes-in-publisher.rst

 **edx-platform Repo** - Do a double check in edx-platform to look for anything using org+course relationships

-**Research data packages for Partners** - I did not have time to look into this, but open questions are:
-Do we use course keys there?
-Or do they use OpaqueKeys with course run keys to try and get from that to the course key?
-If so, maybe make a join table that they can use instead.
+**Research data packages for Partners** - Brian Wilson looked into this and found we only use Course Run keys as part of the research data packages.
+Specifically, we pull the org from the course run and map the org to Partner, so there’s no concept of course — just course_run and org.